rsyncOSX/RsyncOSXdocs/content/post/ScheduleTasks.md

 description = "Tasks can be scheduled for executing." lastmod = "2020-12-13"
 +++
 By default the schedules part is not enabled, enable the schedule part in the userconfig.
-The schedules is available by the main view.
+The schedules is available by a button within the main view.

 The [menu app](/post/menuapp/) to RsyncOSX is responsible for executing scheduled tasks.
 Adding and deleting scheduled tasks are done within RsyncOSX.
 By selecting a row and choose schedule applies a scheduled.
 All schedules is set to start at selected date.

 {{< image src="/images/RsyncOSX/master/schedule/schedule1.png" alt="" position="center" style="border-radius: 8px;" >}}